-2. Section 2 of the principal Act is hereby amended- (a) by the deletion of the word "and" at the end of paragraph (d); and (b) by the insertion of the following paragraph after paragraph (d): "(dA) to provide for the establishment, use and management of the coastal protection zone; and".
-Amendment of section 4 of Act 24 of 2008 3.
-Section 4 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (a) of the following paragraph: "(a) its [internal waters, territorial waters, exclusive economic zone and 10 continental shelf as described in the Maritime Zones Act, 1994 (Act No. 15 of 1994)] coastal waters; and".
-Amendment of section 6 of Act 24 of 2008 4.
-Section 6 of the principal Act is hereby amended- (a) by the substitution for the section heading of the following heading: 15 "[Conflicts] Interpretation and conflicts with other legislation"; and (b) by the addition of the following subsection: "(4) Section 7(2) of this Act shall not affect- (a) the ownership of an immovable structure, part of an immovable structure, or port or harbour installation or infrastructure; or 20 the control, use and management of the sea space, including turning basins and channels, within a port or harbour, existing prior to the commencement of this Act.".
-Amendment of section 7 of Act 24 of 2008 5.
-Section 7 of the principal Act is hereby substituted for the following section: 25 "Composition of coastal public property 7.
-(1) Coastal public property consists of- (a) coastal waters; (b) land submerged by coastal waters, including land flooded by coastal waters which subsequently becomes 30 part of the bed of coastal waters; and the substrata beneath such land; (c) any natural island within coastal waters; (d) the seashore, including- (i) the seashore of a natural or reclaimed island; and 35 (ii) the seashore of reclaimed land; (e) subject to section 66A, any admiralty reserve owned by the State; any land owned or controlled by the State declared under section 8 to be coastal public property; (g) land reclaimed in terms of section 7C; or 40 any natural resources on or in any coastal public property of a category mentioned in paragraphs (a) to (g).
-(2) Notwithstanding the provisions of subsection (1), coastal public property does not include-(a) any- 45 (i) immovable structure, or part of an immovable structure; or installation or infrastructure located in a port or harbour, whether located on land or the seabed, lawfully constructed by an organ of state. (b) any portion of the seashore below the high-water mark, which was 50 lawfully alienated before the Sea-shore Act, 1935 (Act No. 21 of 1935), took effect, or which was lawfully alienated in terms of that Act, and which has not subsequently been re-incorporated into the
+- 2. Section 2 of the principal Act is hereby amended- - (a) by the deletion of the word "and" at the end of paragraph (d); and - (b) by the insertion of the following paragraph after paragraph (d): - "(dA) to provide for the establishment, use and management of the coastal protection zone; and".

+- 3. Section 4 of the principal Act is hereby amended by the substitution in subsection (1) for paragraph (a) of the following paragraph: - "(a) its [internal waters, territorial waters, exclusive economic zone and 10 continental shelf as described in the Maritime Zones Act, 1994 (Act No. 15 of 1994)] coastal waters; and".

+- 4. Section 6 of the principal Act is hereby amended- - (a) by the substitution for the section heading of the following heading: 15 "[Conflicts] Interpretation and conflicts with other legislation"; and - (b) by the addition of the following subsection: - "(4) Section 7(2) of this Act shall not affect- - (a) the ownership of an immovable structure, part of an immovable structure, or port or harbour installation or infrastructure; or existing prior to the commencement of this Act.".

+(b) the control, use and management of the sea space, including turning basins and channels, within a port or harbour,

+5. Section 7 of the principal Act is hereby substituted for the following section:

+"Composition of coastal public property

+- 7. (1) Coastal public property consists of- - (a) coastal waters; - (b) land submerged by coastal waters, including- - (i) land flooded by coastal waters which subsequently becomes part of the bed of coastal waters; and - (ii) the substrata beneath such land; - (c) any natural island within coastal waters; - (d) the seashore, including- - (i) the seashore of a natural or reclaimed island; and - (ii) the seashore of reclaimed land; - (e) subject to section 66A, any admiralty reserve owned by the State; - (f) any land owned or controlled by the State declared under section 8 to be coastal public property; or - (g) any natural resources on or in any coastal public property of a category mentioned in paragraphs (a) to (f). - (2) Notwithstanding the provisions of subsection (1), coastal public property does not include- - (a) any- - (i) immovable structure, or part of an immovable structure; or - (ii) installation or infrastructure located in a port or harbour, whether located on land or the seabed, lawfully constructed by an organ of state. - (b) any portion of the seashore below the high-water mark, which was lawfully alienated before the Sea-shore Act, 1935 (Act No. 21 of 1935), took effect, or which was lawfully alienated in terms of that Act, and which has not subsequently been re-incorporated into the seashore;